luigi311/Blog/content/FuriLabs-FLX1.md

 - Battery Life: 5/5

 # Setup information
-- OS: FuriOS 13.0.3
+- OS: FuriOS 13.0.8
-- Kernel: 4.19.233
+- Kernel: 4.19.325
 - DE: Phosh

 # Performance

 The FLX1 is a fast phone in general.
 The Mediatek Dimensity 900 is a fast SOC especially compared to the pinephone/pinephone pro/librem 5 devices.
 It comes with 6GB of RAM , which is more than enough for most tasks but can be limiting.
 Web browsing and media playback are fast and smooth.
-Android container is fully supported so acceleration works well and the performance is great.
-There are some acceleration issues with flatpak qt6 based applications, so they are set to software rendering.
+Android container is fully supported with acceleration working well and the performance is great.
+There are some acceleration issues with flatpak qt6 based applications.
 Flatpak qt5/gtk4 and native qt5/qt6/gtk4 are all accelerated without issues.

 # Compatibility

 The FLX1 is a halium based device so it is limiting to what OS/DE you can run on it.
-Currently FuriOS is the only supported OS, but someone can create a port for UT.
+Currently FuriOS is the only supported OS, but there exists a WIP Ubuntu Touch port.
 You wont be able to run any of the other mainline OS though like arch and postmarketos.
-For desktop environments (DE) you are also limited to Phosh and potentially Lomiri, assuming UT is ported by a 3rd party.
-Plasma mobile also has a fork that someone was able to get it working on droidian devices but it is not officially supported and stuck on plasma mobile 5.
-Every app that I've tested so far was launched and worked correctly, bearing the HW acceleration issues.
+For desktop environments (DE) you are also limited to Phosh in FuriOS and Lomiri in the Ubuntu Touch port.
+GTK based applications seem to function the best while some QT based applications have issues such as acceleration and/or failing to launch like angelfish.

 # Android

 Android support is amazing with lots of sensors passed through to the container, listed below.
-While Waydroid was used a base, it has been heavily modified to improve the experience and has deviating massively from waydroid so I will just adress it as Android Container.
-You should be able to run most android applications without any issues, including games.
-Currently video playback is broken, but there is already a patch avaliable that fixes most issues and I can confirm Grayjay works.
-Android also integrated perfectly with the rest of the OS.
-All your android applications show up in the app drawer.
-Theres a android section in the phosh settings that exposes a lot of android settings to the user.
-The current implementation of the settings panel (as shown below) is going through a redesign.
+While Waydroid was used a base, it has been heavily modified to improve the experience and has deviated massively from upstream waydroid so I will just adress it as Android Container.
+You should be able to run most android applications without any issues except the usually culprits like some bank applications.
+Video playback works and I can confirm Grayjay works perfectly except the volume control guesture.
+Android also integrated perfectly with the rest of the OS with all your android applications showing up in the app drawer.
+There is a gnome software plugin so you can search and install android apps through gnome software store as if it was a native application removing the need to open fdroid.
+There's a android section in the phosh settings that exposes a lot of android settings to the user as shown below.

 {{ resize_image(path="/images/misc/furios/android_settings.png", width=480, alt="FuriOS Android Settings") }}